IntersectMBO/cardano-coin-selection/information/specification.md

 Addresses are owned (and generated) by individual wallets.

-Coin selection algorithms are, in general, agnostic to the details of individual address formats.
-Therefore, such formats will not be discussed here.
+In general, coin selection algorithms are agnostic to the choice of address format.
+Therefore, the details of individual address formats are not described within this document.

 ### Coin Amount